sneffadi/apidren-template/README.md

 #### Gruntfile.js

 Comment out the scripts the site doesn't use.
 The will generally start around line 100.  his will significantly decrease load time.

+### Ultimate goal for template is to have 2-3 "perfect" modules for the following.
+This will need to be done with the design department.
+- navs
+- banners
+- ingredient sections
+- guarantees
+- bonus sections
+- buy sections
+- faq sections
+- testimonial sections
+- comparison sections